 The manufacturing, purchasing, sales, supply chain, and regulatory-driven change management can lead to an extremely high level of effort (or worse, non-compliance).
 Companies looking to remain in compliance as efficiently and accurately as possible will require a robust SCIP compliance solution that is tightly integrated into a company’s ERP solution.

 Solution: opesus EHS Product Notification – SCIP Format

 opesus EHS Product Notification (EPN) is a software solution that supports the end-to-end process of creating, submitting, and tracking product notifications for SAP customers.
 EPN is our flagship software that is trusted and used by over 50 companies, including 8 of the top 10 German chemical companies.

-Based off its innovative and proven architecture, EPN will offer a new format – the SCIP format – dedicated for creating and managing notifications for the SCIP database.
+Based on its innovative and proven architecture, EPN will offer a new format – the SCIP format – dedicated to creating and managing notifications for the SCIP database.
 EPN runs natively in SAP.
 This means that it is tightly integrated into SAP solutions such as Enterprise Resource Planning (ERP), Sales and Distribution (SD), and EHS Management: Product Compliance (EHSM).
-EPN – SCIP Format will not only provide easy and accurate SCIP data management, dossier generation and submission, it is also uniquely positioned to enable effective change management through its tight integration with logistics processes.
+EPN – SCIP Format will not only provide easy and accurate SCIP data management, dossier generation, and submission, but it is also uniquely positioned to enable effective change management through its tight integration with logistics processes.
 Coverage of a product’s entire lifecycle will enable companies to rely on EPN as the backbone for their SCIP reporting program.